 In this example, we will look at a borrower who is getting a loan for $250,000.
-We factored in the same amount of closing costs and interest rate, even though a 40-year mortgage will have a slightly higher rate it’s easier to use the 5% rate for this example.
+We factored in the same amount of closing costs and interest rates; even though a 40-year mortgage will have a slightly higher rate, it’s easier to use the 5% rate for this example.

 As you can see in the chart above, you will save around $95,000 with the 30-year loan.
 But, the monthly payment for the 40-year mortgage is $137 less than the 30.
-The longer term will save you in the short term with lower monthly mortgage payments, but in the long run, a mortgage with a shorter team will be a better deal.
+The longer-term will save you in the short term with lower monthly mortgage payments, but a mortgage with a shorter team will be a better deal in the long run.

 Your monthly mortgage payment is applied to principal and interest.
 With a mortgage, the majority of your monthly payments go towards interest.
-As the years go by, more of your payment goes towards the principal balance this is known as mortgage amortization.
+As the years go by, more of your payment goes towards the principal balance, known as mortgage amortization.

 40-year loans are for homebuyers who need to get the lowest payment and don’t mind paying more interest over a longer period of time.

-For homeowners who are having trouble making their mortgage payments refinancing into a 40-year mortgage could be the answer.
+For homeowners who have trouble making their mortgage payments, refinancing into a 40-year mortgage could be the answer.

 Talk to a mortgage lender to see if a 40-year loan is right for you.